There are plenty of relatively unknown brands out there that deserve your attention. Today, we’ll be determining if Daiwa is one of them.

-2. Daiwa Massage Chair Inversion Relax 2 Zero 1.0 – With Inversion Therapy
+2. Inversion Relax 2 Zero 1.0 – With Inversion Therapy

-This Daiwa massage chair boasts inversion therapy that allows you to optimize your downtime.
+This Daiwa boasts inversion therapy that allows you to optimize your downtime.
 At exactly $7,000 this chair is incredibly power efficient.

-You’ll love the following attributes of this Chair:
+You’ll love the following attributes of this model:

 Super Long Massage Strokes – the Relax 2 Zero 1.0 is well-known for its incredibly relaxing long massage strokes.
 It effectively relieves stress and tension in your muscles while calming your body down, allowing you to settle into a state of deep relaxation.

 Summary: For a $7000 massage recliner, I expected more from this model.
 It’s not a bad chair per se, but it is definitely among the more mediocre bunch of massage recliners I’ve encountered.
-The Infinity IT-8500 is a better alternative for this massage chair and it costs $1,000 less.
+The Infinity IT-8500 is a better alternative for this model and it costs $1,000 less.

-3. Daiwa Massage Chair Majesty Space-Saving Design – Best Space Saving Design
+3. Majesty Space-Saving Design – Best Space-Saving Design

 This space-saving massage recliner by Daiwa is among the lower high-end price point of massage chair units.
 At nearly $5,000, you’ll love the sleek design and space-saving qualities of this massage recliner.